amandasolis/RecurrentNet/README.md

 # Recurrent Neural Network
-###Generative recurrent neural net trained on English text
+###Generative Recurrent Neural Net (RNN) trained on English text
+#####Team: Noah Martin, Amanda Solis, Mike Liu

-The Methods,Results.pdf explores in detail the architecture of the recurrent neural net (recurrentnet.py) trained on “A Christmas Carol” by Charles Dickens.
+The Methods,Results.pdf explores in detail the architecture of the RNN(recurrentnet.py) trained on “A Christmas Carol” by Charles Dickens.

 This text was downloaded for free from Project Gutenberg (https://www.gutenberg.org/).